 - Reduces the risk of stagnant urine which could lead to UTIs

-- Increases and maintains functionality of bladder muscles
+- Increases and maintains the functionality of bladder muscles

-- Can make catheter usage experience more enjoyable and use less catheters
+- Can make catheter usage experience more enjoyable and use fewer catheters

 For those who are unable to empty their bladder completely may find intermittent catheters to be a great option!
 CompactCath offers discreet, compact, sanitary intermittent catheters that fit seamlessly into your life.
 Try it out starting with a free sample box through the button below!